openstack-infra/system-config/doc/source/running-your-own.rst

 1. Manually boot a machine with ~2G of ram to be the puppetmaster.

-1. Follow http://ci.opencontrail.org/puppet.html#id2 but use your repository rather than the OpenStack CI repository.
+1. Follow http://ci.opencontrail.org/puppet.html#id2 but use your repository rather than the OpenContrail CI repository.

 Changes required
 ================